MariamFarman/Modulated-SubGraph-Finder/README.md

 ## Execute following commands from bin folder of ModulatedSubPathFinder Project

-java -jar ModulatedSubPathfinder.jar inputDEGFilePath inputInteractionFilePath OutputFolderPath/
+java -jar ModulatedSubPathfinder.jar inputDEGFilePath inputInteractionFilePath extensionLimit mergingLimit OutputFolderPath/

+The default extension for the sub-graphs is 2 and merging is done by 1 gene by default.
+Either give no limits for extension or merging (default would be used) or give both limits.

 ## Output Format